 Explore any part of the 30 square mile dunefield you wish; there are no designated trails in the sand.
 A dunes-accessible wheelchair is available for free loan at the Visitor Center.
-In summer months, plan to hike the dunes in morning or evening to avoid sand temperatures reaching up to 150 degrees F.
+Summer air temperatures are pleasant at this high elevation, but during afternoon hours the sand surface can reach 150F degrees, and dangerous thunderstorms can develop.
+Plan to hike the dunes in early morning or evening to avoid heat exhaustion, burned feet, or fatal lightning strikes.

 Montville Nature Trail